 The Living Well Line is a social impact methodology that we created to define the relative cost of living well in a given community anywhere in the world.
 The methodology works by balancing an econometric analysis of World Bank data with individual interviews to define the goods and services needed to live well in a specific location.

-We created the Living Well Line model because we saw traditional development efforts failing to: (1) inspire stakeholder ownership, (2) promote stakeholder capacity, and (3) understand and account for local contexts.
+We created the Living Well Line model because we saw traditional development efforts failing to: (1) be financially sustainable, (2) inspire stakeholder ownership, (3) promote stakeholder agency, and (4) understand and account for local contexts.

 Living Well Line Theory of Change

 The Living Well Line theory of change is grounded in the belief that the best way to catalyze social mobility and increase quality of life is to pay individuals enough to consume the goods and services that they define as necessary to live well.

 1. If our craftsmen earn over the Living Well Line, then they will invest their increased income back into their families and community.

 2. If a critical mass of individuals within the community earn over the Living Well Line for a sustained period of time, then their increased wealth will catalyze broader community development.

 3. If Adelante validates market demand for paying workers over the Living Well Line, then other companies will be incentivized to adopt the Living Well Line methodology.

 4. If a critical mass of consumers demand more equitable business practice from companies, then the industry at large will experience pressure to conform with Living Well Line standards.

 Of course, the Living Well Line theory of change is still just a theory.
 To measure whether the Living Well Line is in fact an effective approach to economic development, we benchmark our impact against the United Nations Sustainable Development Goals (UN SDGs) every 12 months.
 The UN SDGs define development across a wide array of themes, including education, public health, and economic growth.